Skip to main content

 Permanently delete an auction and all associated data.

 This action cannot be undone.
-Deleting an auction permanently removes all data including locations, submissions, inspections, problem reports, members, and audit logs.
+Deleting an auction permanently removes all data including locations, submissions, inspections, rock reports, members, and audit logs.

 When Deletion is Appropriate